simple-machines/anaml-terraform-registry/modules/app-docs/README.md

 ### <a name="input_anaml_docs_version"></a> [anaml\_docs\_version](#input\_anaml\_docs\_version)

-Description: The version of anaml-docs to deploy
+Description: The version of anaml-docs to deploy.
+I.E. "v0.6" or "latest".

 Type: `string`

 ### <a name="input_container_registry"></a> [container\_registry](#input\_container\_registry)

-Description: The container registry to use to fetch the anaml-docs container
+Description: The container registry to use to fetch the anaml-docs container.
+I.E. "australia-southeast1-docker.pkg.dev/anaml-release-artifacts/docker"

 Type: `string`

 ### <a name="input_hostname"></a> [hostname](#input\_hostname)

-Description: The hostname to use for UI links
+Description: The hostname to use for UI links.
+I.E. "anaml.example.com"

 Type: `string`